frougon/FFGo/README.rst

 Note:

-  The home pages of FFGo's dependencies indicated here are current at the time of this writing (August 2015) but might change over time.
+  The home pages of FFGo's dependencies indicated here are current at the time of this writing (November 2015) but might change over time.

 Download